mrudulp/awsnotes/clkd0njed000009lagdchfoym.md

     * For public subnets specify the port, protocol and CIDR block for the source traffic

     * For private subnets specify the port, protocol and Security Group ID of the public VPC to allow ingress traffic only from the public subnet.
-By specifying Security Group ID it makes it easy to change vpc but at the same time ensures the same security access is provided for ingress/egress traffic
+By specifying Security Group ID it makes it easy to change VPC but at the same time ensures the same security access is provided for ingress/egress traffic

 ### Outbound-only Internet Access